Formal Name

 What are they?

-As the immune system develops, it learns to tolerate components of our own body (“self”).
+As the immune system develops, it learns how to recognise components of our own body and ignore them (“self”).
 There are also regulatory mechanisms that prevent the immune system attacking “self”.
 However, sometimes these processes fail and the immune system may start attacking our own body, resulting in inflammation and damage, and causing autoimmune disease.
-Autoantibodies can be a marker of the disease e.g. tissue transglutaminase antibodies in coeliac disease, or can be actually causing the disease directly e.g. by blocking hormones acting on the thyroid gland, resulting in Grave’s disease.
+Autoantibodies can be a marker of the disease e.g. tissue transglutaminase antibodies in coeliac disease, or can be actually causing the disease directly e.g. by acting on the thyroid gland, resulting in Grave’s disease.

 The reasons that autoimmune diseases develop are not completely understood, but are thought to involve a genetic predisposition combined with an environmental trigger, such as a viral illness or a prolonged exposure to certain toxic chemicals.
 Some families have a high prevalence of autoimmune conditions; however, individual family members may have different autoimmune disorders or may never develop one.
-Researchers believe that there may also be a hormonal component, as many autoimmune conditions are more common in women of childbearing age.
+There may also be a hormonal component, as many autoimmune conditions are more common in women of childbearing age.

 Accordion Title